-That nasty old Umbrella Corporation, "the largest and most powerful corporation in the world," is up to its bad old tricks again.
+In RESIDENT EVIL: APOCALYPSE, that nasty old Umbrella Corporation, "the largest and most powerful corporation in the world," is up to its bad old tricks again.
 This time, it unleashes a virus on the residents of Raccoon City.
 The virus kills them.
 But then "they don't stay dead," which means lots and lots of zombies of every age, shape, and size.
 After various experiments in the Hive, Alice (Milla Jovovich) now has enhanced powers and joins an intrepid group trying to escape from the quarantined city.
 But first they must rescue the young daughter of a scientist so that he will tell them how to get out.
 The group includes a reporter with a video camera, two military rescue operatives, and a smart aleck (Mike Epps).

 Is it any good?

 Still more video game than story, this film mostly a series of confrontations -- in a church, in a school, on the street, with guns, with knives, with kick-boxing, with rocket launchers and grenades.
 And there's hand-to-hand combat with a beauty and a beast.

 It's pretty much by the numbers, and this stuff works a lot better as an interactive game than a story.
 But Resident Evil: Apocalypse is a slight improvement over the original, thanks to a lively and likeable performance by Epps and a couple of funny moments to break the tension.
 Pay attention at the end of the scene with the zombie Dobermans for the best one.